tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/mysql_instance.html.markdown

 * `period` - (Optional, **Deprecated**) It has been deprecated from version 1.36.0.
 Please use `prepaid_period` instead.
 Period of instance.
 NOTES: Only supported prepaid instance.
 * `prepaid_period` - (Optional) Period of instance.
 NOTES: Only supported prepaid instance.
 * `project_id` - (Optional) Project ID, default value is 0.
+* `root_password` - (Optional) Password of root account.
+This parameter can be specified when you purchase master instances, but it should be ignored when you purchase read-only instances or disaster recovery instances.
 * `second_slave_zone` - (Optional, ForceNew) Zone information about second slave instance.
 * `security_groups` - (Optional) Security groups to use.
 * `slave_deploy_mode` - (Optional, ForceNew) Availability zone deployment method.
 Available values: 0 - Single availability zone; 1 - Multiple availability zones.